Admission Deadline for July start: February 1

 Preparing executive leaders in a wide range of fields

-The doctor of education in leadership (EdD) program will enhance your leadership skills for career advancement and personal or professional development.
-Offered in a low-residency, hybrid format, this three-year 55-credit program is especially suitable for working professionals.
-Designed for both novice and experienced leaders, the multidisciplinary program prepares candidates for executive leadership positions in a variety of career settings, including but not limited to P-12 education, higher education, social services, healthcare, nonprofit and for-profit business enterprises, faith-based organizations, and government.
+Designed for both novice and experienced leaders, the interdisciplinary doctor of education in leadership (EdD) program will enhance your leadership skills for career advancement and personal or professional development.
+Ideal for working professionals, the program prepares candidates for executive leadership positions in a variety of career settings, including but not limited to:

 Admission to this cohort-based program occurs once yearly for coursework to begin in July.
 All application materials must be submitted by the February 1 deadline to be considered for admission, and finalists will be required to interview with program faculty prior to final admission decisions.